-The Top 9 Animation Libraries for UI Designers in 2017 — SitePoint
+9 of the Best Animation Libraries for UI Designers — SitePoint

 - License:

-As of mid-2017, it still one of the most popular and widely-used CSS animation libraries and its minified file is small enough (16.6kb) for inclusion in mobile websites as well.
-It has 41,000 stars on Github and is often packaged as a component in many larger projects.
+At the time of writing, it’s still one of the most popular and widely-used CSS animation libraries and its minified file is small enough for inclusion in mobile websites as well.

-Animate.css is still under active development after 4 years.
+Animate.css is still under active development.
+Watch out for version 4, which will support CSS custom properties (aka CSS variables).
 This is one of the simplest and most robust animation libraries and we wouldn’t hesitate to use this in any project.

 Bounce.js

-Note: This article was updated in October 2019 to reflect the current state of animation libraries.
-We’re going to run-through 9 free, well-coded animation libraries best-suited to UI design work — covering their strengths and weaknesses, and when to choose each one.